Epholys/Impetus-Spheroid/README.md

 	* More Improvement!
 	  * Improves power-ups?

+* Other
+  * Make a credit page

 * Sound (just little sound effects)

 * Bugs
+  * Double insertion of CancelEvent

 * Clean-up
   * Fusion addWindWorld and reverseGravWorld in EventFunctions.cpp